InterDigitalInc/Fireball/docs/source/layers.rst

 For each sample, the embedding input layer receives 2 arrays:

-    * TokenIds: A list of integer values that are the token ID of the tokens in a sequence.
+    * TokenIds: A list of integer values that are the token IDs of the tokens in a sequence.
 The token IDs are actually the indexes to a vocabulary of tokens (Using *WordPiece* subword segmentation algorithm).
     * TokenTypes: A list of integer values with the same length as `TokenIds` that indicate the type of each token in the `TokenIds` list.
 For example in question-answering tasks the question and context tokens are concatenated and fed to the model as "TokenIds".
 The `TokenTypes` array has 0's for the question tokens and 1's for the context tokens.

 The input to this layer is a tuple of tensors (TokenIds, TokenTypes).
 Each tensor is of the shape (batchSize, maxLen).
 When a batch of sequences is given to the model (For example during training), the sequences are padded with 0's so that all of them have the same length.